PetSmart Charities Funds Urban Resource Institute Domestic Violence Study

 Urban Resource Institute helps transform the lives of domestic violence survivors and homeless families, with a focus on communities of color and other vulnerable populations.
-We have deepened our impact and become the largest provider of domestic violence shelter services in the U.S.
+We have deepened our impact and become the largest provider of domestic violence shelter services in the U.S. Our holistic approach encompasses innovative prevention and intervention programs and direct services.

 For victims of domestic violence, stay-at-home orders can mean increased isolation from support networks and more time alone with abusers.
 We understand the challenges victims are facing, and offer some tips that may foster safety during this uncertain time.